hanhqvu/portfolio-11ty/README.md

 - Tailwind CSS is used for styling
 - Alpine JS is used for simple programmatic UI.
 - Feather and Devicons provide icons
+- Github Actions is setup to serve the website through Github Pages

 # License
 - This project uses the following license: MIT